 - Bar Brawl: When Navishtrix calls Asterix a 'small-timer' for being unable to afford his outrageously-priced golden sickles, Asterix quickly starts one.

 - Bound and Gagged: This is the first time this happens to Cacofonix at the ending banquet.

 - Cardboard Prison: Asterix and Obelix only stay behind bars long enough to get their bearings.
 It becomes trickier the third time when the two are separated, but the legionaries don't take away Asterix' bottle of magic potion.

 - Casual Danger Dialogue: The first time Asterix and Obelix meet some bandits.
 The subsequent encounters are skipped.

 - The Dog Was the Mastermind: It turns out the head of the golden sickle traffickers is the perpetually bored Surplus Dairiprodus.

 - Low-Speed Chase: When Asterix and Obelix catch up to the Arvernian on the Roman Road VII.
 Both they and the Arvenian's oxen are going at a walking pace, but a caption says "And the great race is on!"

 - Mugging the Monster: On the way to Lutetia, Asterix and Obelix encounter bandits.
 Not that they particularly care...

-- Shout-Out: The corrupt Roman prefect Surplus Dairiprodus is drawn to look like the English actor Charles Laughton, who had just played the corrupt Roman senator Gracchus in Spartacus.
+- The corrupt Roman prefect Surplus Dairiprodus is drawn to look like the English actor Charles Laughton, who had just played the corrupt Roman senator Gracchus in Spartacus.